 The Scoop on Foam Crib Mattresses

 Foam crib mattresses are generally less expensive than innerspring mattresses, which can sometimes be a factor when it comes to deciding on any baby product.
-Foam mattresses are also, in general, lighter than innerspring mattresses — about 8 pounds for the heaviest foam mattress, or close to 25 pounds for the heaviest innerspring mattress.
-However, some memory foam mattresses might be just as heavy as an innerspring mattress.
+Foam mattresses are also, in general, lighter than innerspring mattresses — about 8-10 pounds for the heaviest foam mattress, or close to 25 pounds for the heaviest innerspring mattress.

 If you’re going to buy a foam crib mattress, there are a few things to look out for:

-- The weight — While a heavy foam mattress is generally better than a lighter one, don’t forget that you have to lift it to change the crib sheets.
+- The weight: While a heavy foam mattress is generally better than a lighter one, don’t forget that you have to lift it to change the crib sheets.
 You wouldn’t want a mattress that is too heavy & cumbersome, so it’s probably best to strike a balance between weight and the ease-of-use for parents.
 Fortunately, most foam mattresses are much lighter than innerspring ones.

 The Scoop on Innerspring Crib Mattresses